karmada-io/karmada/docs/proposals/dispatch-suspension/README.md

 }
 ```

-A new ConditionType called `SuspendDispatching` is introduced to describe the distribution suspension status of the Work resource.
+A new ConditionType called `Dispatching` is introduced to describe the distribution suspension status of the Work resource.
 Meanwhile, the system will also report events to record the suspension of resource distribution.

 ### User usage example